lukejac13/Capstone/README.md

 ## Math-402 Capstone: The Rendering Equation and Monte Carlo Integration

-For those interested, in `Math_capstone\` you can find my math capstone research of the rendering equation and Monte Carlo integration
+For those interested, in `Math_Capstone\` you can find my math capstone research of the rendering equation and Monte Carlo integration
+There you can find the PDF of my final paper `Capstone_paper.pdf`, as well as the latex source code in `Math_Capstone/src`